You are currently viewing Gongza Ney, a Sacred Place where Guru Rinpoche was Offered Midday Tea

 Best Time to Visit Gongza Ney

 The best time to visit the Ney is in spring and winter.
 The right time to visit Gungja Ney is between October and April.
 At this time, the water level would have gone down and sacred sites and objects along the river banks could also be seen.
 Many sacred sites are submerged in the swelling river during the summer, and the Trashi Yangtse’s heat makes travel difficult.
 The area is full of oddly shaped rocks and can be perilous during monsoons.
 People usually visit the site between September and March.
+You can visit many major pilgrimage sites of Trashiyangtse with the Bhutan Pilgrimage Package.

 You can contact Tshampa Dawa at 17703821.